FAQs for City Pair Program

 22. Will I incur an additional fee for selecting a seat preference?

 Seat assignments are at the discretion of the carriers.
-Many airlines do not make seat selection available until very close to the flight's time and date.
-Check-in is usually available 24 hours prior to flight departure for domestic flights.
+Some airlines do not make seat selection available.
+Some may allow for a selection at check-in is usually available 24 hours prior to flight departure for domestic flights.
 For the best seat selection, check-in as soon as possible.
 An agency may reimburse the additional seat choice fee if it is determined that it is in the best interest of the government.